Can stable and accurate neural networks be computed? -- On the barriers of deep learning and Smale's 18th problem: Fundamental barriers

-In Table \ref{tab:inexact}, we show the distance $\text{dist}(\Psi_{A_n}(y_n), \Xi_{3}(A,y))$ and $\text{dist}(\Phi_{A_n}(y_n), \Xi_{3}(A,y))$ for both the trained LISTA networks $\Psi$ and the FIRENETs $\Phi$.
+Table \ref{tab:inexact} shows the errors for both LISTA and FIRENETs.
 Both network types are given input data $(y_n,A_n)$, approximating the true data $(y,A)$.
 As is clear from the table, none of the networks are able to compute an approximation to the true minimiser in $\Xi_{3}(A,y)$ to $K$ digits accuracy.
-However, both networks are able to compute an approximation with $K-1$ digits accuracy.
-These observations agree with Theorem \ref{impossibility_theorem}.
-Further details on how the input data and neural networks in this experiment is constructed can be found in \S \ref{desc_num_exp}.
+However, both networks compute an approximation with $K-1$ digits accuracy.
+These observations agree precisely with Theorem \ref{impossibility_theorem}.